microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_download_distfile.md

 # vcpkg_download_distfile

-The latest version of this document lives in the [vcpkg repo](https://github.com/Microsoft/vcpkg/blob/master/docs/maintainers/vcpkg_download_distfile.md).

 Download and cache a file needed for this port.

 This helper should always be used instead of CMake's built-in `file(DOWNLOAD)` command.